Grants are not automatically renewed. Students must reapply for financial aid each year.

 Awards are made on a first-come, first-served basis.
 Although students can apply for financial aid throughout the year, funding for some financial aid programs may be depleted prior to May 1 for the upcoming academic year.
 Therefore, students are encouraged to submit all forms as soon as possible to be considered for the maximum amount of financial aid.

 More detailed financial aid application information is available on our Step-by-Step Process web page.
-Students will automatically be considered for the Federal Pell Grant, Federal SEOG, Iowa Grant, and IMAGES, if they have submitted all required financial aid documents.
+Students will automatically be considered for the Federal Pell Grant, Federal SEOG, University of Iowa Boost Award, Iowa Grant, and IMAGES, if they have submitted all required financial aid documents.